 What are the box office hours?

 You can purchase tickets online at anytime.
-If you wish to speak to someone, you can contact our Box Office during the following hours: M-F, 10 a.m. to 2 p.m.
+If you wish to speak to someone directly about booking tickets, or planning your private chocolate event, you can contact our box office during the following hours: M-F, 10 a.m. to 2 p.m.

 Where are your tours/classes located?

 We currently have two neighborhood tours; they are the Back Bay and the South End.
 Public classes are held at a variety of places around Boston and Cambridge, and private events can be booked at a location of your choosing!

 Guests will have limited access to shop and restaurant restrooms on each tour.
 This availability will vary greatly depending on the neighborhood.
 The tour guide will be able to assist you with more information regarding this on your specific tour.

 What are the starting locations for your tours?